The Voice (Australian TV series) season 8: Semi-final (2 July)

 With the eliminations of Jack Vidgen, Chynna Taylor, and Mitch Paulsen, Guy Sebastian had no more contestants left on his team, making this the fourth season in the Australian version of the franchise where a coach did not have a contestant in the Grand Finale.
-However, this is also the first and only season so far, that a coach lose three artists in the semifinals, as well as the first instance that a debuting coach is not representee in the finale.
+This is also the fourth occurrence in the last 5 seasons of the show, though this would be the last season a coach did not have a contestant in the Grand Finale.
+However, this is also the first and only season so far, that a coach lost three artists in the semifinals, as well as the first instance that a debuting coach is not represented in the finale.
 Additionally, this is also the second season where Delta Goodrem managed to bring two artists to the Grand Finale.
+Goodrem is the only coach to have two artists in the Grand Finale, twice, and having no artists in the Grand Finale, twice.